 Anyone who wishes to become a CPA in the United States, must sit for and pass the Uniform Certified Public Accountant Examination (Uniform CPA Exam).
 The American Institute of Certified Public Accountants (AICPA) is the body that creates and regulates the exam, and National Association of State Boards of Accountancy (NASBA) administers it in each state.
 The Uniform CPA Exam is the same, or uniform, in every state, however, the requirements for being eligible to sit for the exam, and subsequently passing, determines if you can be licensed in your state.

 In addition to these three minimum national standards, CPAs in Texas (and everywhere) must complete Continuing Professional Education (CPE) to maintain their CPA licensure.
-This can be accomplished through educational conferences held by the AICPA, or through specific coursework given in-person or online through the AICPA website.
+This can be accomplished through educational conferences held by the AICPA, or through specific coursework offered in-person or online through the AICPA website.
 Texas, CPAs must complete 20 hours annually, of continued professional education or CPE.
 Four of these 20 must specifically be in the area of a board-approved CPE Ethics in Accounting course.
 Licensees reporting CPE must document their participation and retain evidence of that documentation for the five most recent reporting periods.
 Authors and reviewers of published articles and books can claim CPE credits, as long as the effort in writing/publishing them increases the professional competence of the author or reviewer.
 Up to 10 CPE credits in any one-year reporting period are eligible to be claimed for preparation or review of such publications.

 For instance, if you are an accounting professor, you can apply the hours you spend teaching towards CPE, or if you edit and publish educational material on accounting, you can apply the hours it took to plan and publish this as well.
 If you become a CPA in Texas and begin practicing, but neglect your CPE requirements in the first or any subsequent year, your CPA license will be placed on inactive status and will be inactive for three years.
 CPAs with an inactive license may reinstate to active status after the amount of time judged to be appropriate by The Texas CPA Board.
 Licensees will be subject to pay the current certificate application fee, submit three certificates of good moral character and endorsements of eligibility, and furnishing the Board with documentation of the completion of the necessary hours of CPE, including the required course on the Texas accountancy statutes and rules.
 Licensees may claim CPE credit for courses that are not registered by The Texas State Board of Public Accountancy, but not more than 50 percent of the total CPE in any three-year reporting period.